maximdorogov/vit-for-multiclass-image-classification/readme.md

 Some examples of the preprocessed dataset:

 ![title](report/segm_grid.png)
+> Note: The masked images are included into the main dataset under the `/masked` directory.

-As you can see some of the images are segmented flawosly but others present some artifacts that will impact in the classification accuracy.
-This is becouse of image resolution, in images of better quality this segmentation aproach worked very well but if the resolution is too low or the grass is too thin it didnt segment very well.
+As you can see some of the images are segmented very well, but others present some artifacts that will impact the classification accuracy.
+This is because of image resolution,  in images of better quality this segmentation approach worked very well but if the resolution is too low or the grass is too thin it didnt segment very well.

+The script for this task can be found in `utils/create_masks.py`

 ### Results